 Maven and Eclipse have always had a rocky relationship, and a common pain point between the two is how to force Maven JDK 1.8 support in new Eclipse projects.
-Without jumping through a few configuration hoops, the antiquated Java 1.5 version persistently remains the default.
+Without jumping through a few configuration hoops, the antiquated Java 1.5 version persistently remains the default and to fix this you must add a reference to the Maven compiler plugin in the POM.

 The Eclipse IDE became popular before the Maven revolution really took hold, so the IDE’s support for the build tool always felt like an afterthought.
 Even with recent releases like Eclipse Photon, tasks such as importing Maven projects or creating anything more than a basic Maven project is less than graceful.